pxheim/zettelkasten/git-flow.md

-Git flow is largely considered an outdated git branching metod.
+Git flow is largely considered an outdated git branching method.

 A git branching strategy that is based on having a *master* branch with production code, a *develop* branch with code that's in development, *feature* branches for features that are in progress, *release* branches to track releases, and *hotfix* branches to track hotfixes.